What's in the mix?

 Australian potting mixes are produced from composted pine bark, which is a byproduct of the timber industry.

 Potting mixes have changed over recent years with the addition of a wide range of composted waste products, soil wetting agents (often indicated with a WaterSmart symbol) and slow-release fertilisers.
 Modern mixes rarely contain peat moss.

 One of the issues with potting mixes, which led to the introduction of the Australian Standard, is their level of composting.
 When woody materials break down, they use nitrogen in a process called nitrogen drawdown.
 This nitrogen is used by ‘good’ bacteria, which are assisting the composting process.
 However, plants also use nitrogen as they grow, so if the medium they are growing in is still composting, nitrogen may be in short supply for growing plants.
 Yellowing leaves and stunted plant growth may indicate that nitrogen is in short supply.
 If this occurs, repot plants into a potting mix that meets the Australian Standard.

 Potting mixes vary in price and quality.
 When purchasing a potting mix, check that the mix you select meets the Australian Standard (look for the ticks on the bag).

 Potting mixes are sold for general purposes but may also be customised for specific plants or uses.
 Specialised potting mixes include those for acid-loving plants, propagation or seed raising, orchids, succulents, native plants and for terracotta pots.

-Potting mixes along with all composts and soils may contain bacteria.
-Always wash hands after using potting mixes, follow warnings on the bags and wear a mask when using potting mixes.
+Potting mixes, along with all composts and soils, may contain bacteria.
+Always wash your hands after using potting mixes, follow warnings on the bags and wear gloves and a mask when using potting mixes.